Get help finding a placement

 Other organisations may advertise from January onwards but it makes sense to start as soon as possible as you may need to make several applications.

-You must confirm your placement with the University before September.
+You must get your placement approved by the University before September.
 This allows time to get your placement approved and start work by September.
 Most placements are confirmed in spring or summer.

 You can use this helpful checklist to help you with your placement journey.